Want to design a high converting landing page? Follow along to find the must-have landing page features and boost your conversions.

 2. Persuasive subheadings

-Like in below example, the subheading underlines the benefits you will experience by using Fresh books.
+Like in the below example, the subheading underlines the benefits you will experience by using Fresh books.

 - Position it directly under the heading.